asvilen/apache-beam-pipeline/README.md

 ## Overview

-This ETL (Extract, Transform, Load) pipeline is designed to process partner data, perform necessary data transformations, and load it into a PostgreSQL database.
+This ETL (Extract, Transform, Load) pipeline is designed to process data, perform necessary data transformations, and load it into a PostgreSQL database.
 It uses Apache Beam and pandas to handle data extraction, transformation, and loading tasks efficiently.

 ## Table of Contents